You Can’t Rush Your Healing

 And I’m facing the reality that both are excruciatingly slow!

-I frequently feel heavy and restless because I’m not ‘there” yet (wherever “there” is) - in my relationships, in my emotional stability, in my grieving, in my business, etc.
+I often feel heavy and restless because I’m not ‘there” yet (wherever “there” is) - in my relationships, in my emotional stability, in my grieving, in my business.

 This week marked two years since I was invited by the universe to leave my corporate job and decided to launch this wild idea of Regenerative Workplaces.